According to Hoyle...

 Perhaps they will be announced during the Stevenote?
 These lunchtime sessions

-talk a number of years back.
-I expect to see these and will report back next
+I expect to see these and will report back next month.

 The evening events remain much same as they were in